Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Experiments

 \subsection{Effect of Labeled Client Ratio}

-In practical scenarios, the ratio of labeled clients to unlabeled clients is variable.
-Therefore, we study the effect of different ratios of labeled to unlabeled clients for DCCFSSL on CIFAR-10.
+In practical scenarios, the ratio of labeled clients to unlabeled clients can vary.
+Hence, we investigate the impact of different ratios on DCCFSSL performance using the CIFAR-10 dataset.
 Specifically, we consider seven cases where the ratios of labeled clients to unlabeled clients are 1:49, 5:45, 10:40, 25:25, 40:10, 45:5, and 50:0, respectively.
-The results of seven cases are as shown in \tablename~\ref{exp.table.clientsplitting2}.
-We can observe that as the ratio increases, the performance of DCCFSSL is gradually improved accordingly.
-Note that with only one labeled client, DCCFSSL can achieve 75.76\% and 54.84\% accuracy in the IID and NonIID settings, respectively. \textbf{This indicates that DCCFSSL can work fine even with extremely few labeled clients.}
+The results of seven cases are as presented in \tablename~\ref{exp.table.clientsplitting2}.
+We observe that DCCFSSL performance improves as the proportion of labeled clients increases.
+It should be observed that relying exclusively on labeled clients does not produce the most favorable performance.
+This phenomenon arises because, when all clients are labeled, a slight decrease in their quantity has a minimal effect on the ultimate accuracy, given the ample availability of labeled data.
+In contrast, the integration of unlabeled clients contributes consistency information within the context of a high-dimensional space, which leads to a more substantial improvement in accuracy than the reduction associated with diminishing the number of labeled clients.
+Notably, DCCFSSL achieves 75.76\% and 54.84\% accuracy in the IID and NonIID settings, respectively, even with just one labeled client.
+This finding suggests that DCCFSSL can perform well even with an extremely limited number of labeled clients.

-Meanwhile, we further compare our method with FedAvg-SL-Lower and FedAvg-SL-Upper, as illustrated in \figurename~\ref{exp.fig:point}.
-For the NonIID setting, our method achieves 19.26\% improvements over FedAvg-SL-Lower but doesn't suppress FedAvg-SL-Upper.
-This is because the data distribution of a single client is seriously uneven, that is, there is little or no data in some classes. \textbf{When the proportion of labeled clients increases, the performance of our method is greatly improved and suppresses that of FedAvg-SL-Upper in the case of 5:45.}
+Moreover, we further compare our method with FedAvg-SL-Lower and FedAvg-SL-Upper, as illustrated in \figurename~\ref{exp.fig:point}.
+For the IID setting, even with only one labeled client, our method achieves 34.81\%, and 0.78\% improvements over FedAvg-SL-Lower and FedAvg-SL-Upper.
+For the NonIID setting, our method achieves a 19.26\% improvement over FedAvg-SL-Lower but does not suppress FedAvg-SL-Upper.
+This result stems from the severely uneven data distribution of a single client, where some classes may have little or no data.
+However, as the proportion of labeled clients increases, our method's performance significantly improves, surpassing that of FedAvg-SL-Upper in the case of 5:45.